spicy-ui/core/README.md

 # @south-paw/spicy-ui

-🌶️ A React component library to spice up your UI.
+🌶️ A React component library to spice up your UI